 Instructors are implementing policies in syllabi that range from guiding ChatGPT use in academic work to limiting its use.
 Overarching guidelines around syllabus language include:

-- Setting clear guidelines for use of ChatGPT on assignments
+- Setting clear guidelines for the use of ChatGPT on assignments (Tyson, 2023)

 - Being honest about the time assignments take